Back to: Design Patterns in C# With Real-Time Examples

 Step2: Create a new ASP.NET MVC application

 Open Visual Studio and create a new project.
-To do so, Select the File => New => Project option as shown in the below image.
+To do so, Select the File => New => Project option, as shown in the below image.

-After clicking on the “Project” link a new dialog will pop up.
-In that, we are going to select Web templates from the left pane.
-From the middle pane, we need to select “ASP.NET Web Application“.
-Provide a meaningful name for the project such as “RepositoryUsingEFinMVC” and then click on the OK button as shown in the below image.
+A new dialog will pop up after clicking on the “Project” link.
+In that, we will select Web templates from the left pane.
+From the middle pane, we need to select ASP.NET Web Application.
+Provide a meaningful name for the project, such as RepositoryUsingEFinMVC, and then click the OK button, as shown in the image below.

-Once you click on the OK button, it will open a new dialog pop-up with the Name “New ASP.NET Project” for selecting project Templates.
+Once you click on the OK button, a new dialog will pop up with the Name “New ASP.NET Project” for selecting project Templates.
 Here, we are going to choose the MVC project template.
-Then we are going to choose the Authentication type for our application.
-For selecting the authentication, just click on the Change Authentication button, a new dialog will pop up with the name “Change Authentication” and from there we are going to choose No Authentication and then click on the OK button as shown in the below image.
+Then, we are going to choose the Authentication type for our application.
+To select the authentication, click the Change Authentication button; a new dialog with the name Change Authentication will pop up.
+From there, we will choose No Authentication and then click on the OK button, as shown in the image below.

 Step3: Adding ADO.NET Entity Data Model